top of page

 Whenever you arrive in a new city or situation, the first thing you do is poke your toes in the water.
 But what compelling insight would you discover if you just dove right in?

+Today, the farthest human-made object from Earth is the Voyager I probe, a spacecraft launched in 1977 carrying two phonographic records.
 Carl Sagan envisioned the project.
 Among the discs’ content are the music of J.S.
 Bach, greetings from around the world, and myriad nature sounds, including a mother and child.
 Ideally, the discs told the story of humanity, but Sagan knew they barely scratched the surface of it.
 To him, they symbolized hope.

 Exploration without hope is like a jet without fuel.
 You can’t move without it.
 Animals also explore, but what propels them is instinct.
 Hope is yet another aspect of our being that defines humanity.